speedyfriend433/mdcX/README.md

 This software is provided "as-is" without warranty of any kind.
 The authors or contributors are not responsible for any damage, data loss, or legal repercussions that may occur from its use. **Use at your own risk.** This tool is intended for educational and experimental purposes on test devices, in compliance with local laws.

+## Credits

+- @Google Project Zero - thanks for the insane discovery!

+- @34306 : thanks for the basic knowledge explanations!

+- @sH1222J : thanks for the readme.md correction report!

 ## License

 This project is licensed under the [MIT License](https://github.com/speedyfriend433/mdcX/blob/main/LICENSE).
 See the `LICENSE` file for details.